 “…the easy way out.
 But what we mean is that energy moves where it is easiest for it to go.
 Robert Fritz

 It is easiest to understand structure when applied to real situations.
 For instance, consider one drop of rain that hits the top of a mountain.
-It has no choice about what is going to happen next, because it will follow “the path of least resistance”.
+It has no choice about what will happen next because it will follow “the path of least resistance.”
 Assuming the mountaintop is very small, how many ways can that drop go down the mountain?

 Some say, “Any number of ways.”
 But, actually, there is only one way it can go down.
 It will follow the path of least resistance.
 That drop of rain will flow in the direction where it is easiest to go.

 Think of a time when you spilled water on a table.
 What happened?
 The water either puddled or flowed off the table.
-The angle of the tabletop demanded the behavior of the water to either stay or flow.
+The tabletop's angle demanded the water's behavior to either stay or flow.

-Or, how about sitting in a rocking chair?
-At first, when you rock back, it is very easy, but then it becomes harder to keep going back and it becomes easier to change directions and rock forward, right?
-Then you start rocking forward the reverse happens, you come to a point when going back is easier than going forward.
+Or how about sitting in a rocking chair?
+At first, when you rock back, it is very easy, but then it becomes harder to keep going back, and it becomes easier to change directions and rock forward, right?
+When you start rocking forward, the reverse happens; you come to a point when going back is easier than going forward.
 The structure of the rocking chair demands this action.

-The structure of a room creates a path of least resistance to the way you enter that room.
-It is easiest to come in through a door rather than climbing through a window.
+The structure of a room creates a path of least resistance to how you enter that room.
+It is easiest to come in through a door rather than climb through a window.
 The structure of a car determines how you will interact with it.
 The steering wheel and pedals demand that you sit in or very close to the driver’s seat to drive.
-Your shoes demand that you put the right one on the right foot and the left one on the left foot, otherwise it will be uncomfortable.
-Even the way you sit in a chair is determined by how it is made.
+Your shoe demands that you put the right one on the right foot and the left one on the left foot; otherwise, it will be uncomfortable.
+Even how you sit in a chair is determined by how it is made.

 More Energy Is Required to Fight Structures

 Structure demands behavior and creates the path of least resistance.
 But, you could fight the structure.
-For example, you could get into a room by tunneling up through the floor, breaking through a wall or making a hole in the ceiling instead of using the door.
-It would be rare that you would do that because it takes more energy both physically and mentally.
+For example, you could get into a room by tunneling through the floor, breaking through a wall, or making a hole in the ceiling instead of using the door.
+It would be rare that you would do that because it takes more physical and mental energy.

-It is easy to picture physical structures, but the more powerful structures are the ones in your mind.
-If you were to break a hole in the wall of a room to enter, you most likely will need to ignore your values first.
-You probably do not value tearing up property just to enter a room in a way other than through the door.
+It is easy to picture physical structures, but the more powerful ones are in your mind.
+If you were to break a hole in the wall of a room to enter, you most likely would need to ignore your values first.
+You probably do not value tearing up property to enter a room in a way other than through the door.
 That is a good illustration of the structure or power of thinking.
-So, when we use the word "structure", it most often is talking about what and how you think.
+So, when we use the word "structure," it most often speaks about what and how you think.